tilakpoudel/c-programming/basic/lab-works/lab.md

 2. Write a program to find GCD (greatest common divisor or HCF) and LCM (least common multiple) of two numbers.
 3. Write a program to display Fibonacci series of last term up to 300.
 4. WAP to calculate the sum of the series `p+p^2+p^3+p^4+....+p^n`, where p is the base and n is the number of terms
+5. Write a program in C to find all possible roots of quadratic equation ax^2+bx+c=0.
-4. WAP to display the following patters:
+6. WAP to display the following patters:
 ```
 a.